Vicksburg Foundation for Historic Preservation Back to Home

 Does the VFHP receive tax money?

-No. The Foundation’s income is derived from membership dues paid to the Foundation, fundraisers such as the annual Mardi Gras Ball and the Fall Tour of Homes, donations, retail sales and admissions at the Biedenharn Coca-Cola Museum, which the Foundation operates as a funding source, and through consulting projects that the Foundation undertakes such as the preparation and submittal of National Register nominations, cultural resource surveys and the publication of historic preservation publications such as the Historic Vicksburg Walking Tour Guide and the Historic Preservation Information Series pamphlets for the City of Vicksburg.
+No. The Foundation’s income is derived from membership dues paid to the Foundation, fundraisers such as the annual Mardi Gras Ball, donations, retail sales and admissions at the Biedenharn Coca-Cola Museum, which the Foundation operates as a funding source, and through consulting projects that the Foundation undertakes such as the preparation and submittal of National Register nominations, cultural resource surveys and the publication of historic preservation publications such as the Historic Vicksburg Walking Tour Guide and the Historic Preservation Information Series pamphlets for the City of Vicksburg.

 Are there grants available to help me improve my property?